What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Fei-Fei Li, a Stanford University researcher known as the “Godmother of AI,” Sundar Pichai, CEO of Alphabet, and Satya Nadella, CEO of Microsoft, are just a few examples of H-1B visa beneficiaries who have significantly contributed to AI innovation in the US.

-Calling a $100,000 visa fee a “startup tax,” Neufeld warns that many startups, including AI-based, will be hit hard, further facing challenges in competing for local talent and sustaining their product roadmap, as reported by Bulletin.
+Calling the $100,000 visa fee a “startup tax,” Neufeld warns that many startups, including AI-based ones, will be hit hard, further facing challenges in competing for local talent and sustaining their product roadmap, as reported by Bulletin.
 This may lead to fewer new tech businesses or their relocation abroad, harming the US startup ecosystem.

 3. Strategic hiring shift